GTMStack

 Now through mid-2026: Individual agent tasks reach production quality for most common GTM workflows.
 Teams that haven’t started deploying agents are falling behind.
 Human-in-the-loop remains standard for customer-facing actions.

 Late 2026 through 2027: Multi-agent coordination matures.
 Cross-functional agent systems begin handling end-to-end workflows with minimal human oversight for routine cases.
 The GTM engineer role becomes a recognized career path.
-Team structures begin to shift noticeably.
+Team structures shift noticeably.

 2028 and beyond: Autonomous GTM becomes the default operating model for high-volume operations.
 Human involvement concentrates on strategic decisions, key relationships, and novel situations.
 The distinction between “marketing operations” and “sales operations” blurs as agents work across both domains.

 The teams best positioned for any timeline are the ones building competence today, investing in their people, and treating automation as a strategic capability rather than a cost-cutting exercise.
-The future of GTM is autonomous operations supervised by skilled humans — and the transition to that future has already begun.
+The future of GTM is autonomous operations supervised by skilled humans.
+And the transition to that future has already begun.

 Stay in the loop

-Get GTM ops insights, product updates, and actionable playbooks delivered to your inbox.
+Get insights, strategies, and product updates delivered to your inbox.

 No spam.
 Unsubscribe anytime.